City Of Pittsburgh Investing $800K In Public Art, Searching For Artists For 18 Projects

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – The city is investing $800,000 in public art this year and is seeking artists for more than a dozen projects across Pittsburgh.READ MORE: Legalizing Marijuana In Pennsylvania Gets First Republican Sponsor
+PITTSBURGH (KDKA) – The city is investing $800,000 in public art this year and is seeking artists for more than a dozen projects across Pittsburgh.READ MORE: Pennsylvania Great Outdoors Visitors Bureau Hosting Photo Contest With Cash Prizes

 There will be 18 projects across 18 neighborhoods, and the Department of City Planning Public Art and Civic Design announced there will be a call for artists in 2021 to commission new public artwork.

-It’s the largest introduction of new public art in the city for decades, a press release says.READ MORE: TSA Looking To Hire Thousands Of New Security Officers
+It’s the largest introduction of new public art in the city for decades, a press release says.READ MORE: FDA Announces Recall For Foaming Hand Soap Over Contamination Worries

 “We are excited to announce these upcoming opportunities to enhance public art throughout the city,” said Mayor William Peduto in a statement.
 “Not only will these projects support our artists, but they also provide an opportunity to creatively reflect the values, character and identity of our communities.”